Produodopa

 Do I still have to take oral medication?

-Most people will need to carry on taking some of their oral Parkinson's medications while starting on Produodopa.
-Once they have settled on Produodopa, they may be able to stop all of their oral Parkinson's medications.
+Once you have settled on Produodopa, you may be able to stop all of the Parkinson's medications you take by mouth.
 Your specialist will talk to you about what is best for you.

 Find out if you can have Produodopa